Ne-Yo: Songwriting and production

 Ne-Yo frequently co-writes with Tor Erik Hermansen and Mikkel S. Eriksen of the Norwegian production team Stargate.
 Ne-Yo met them in a hallway at Sony Music Studios in New York, and knowing the team produced R&B records, decided to collaborate with them.
 The collective's early works were tracks from In My Own Words, including "So Sick".

 Aside from working on his own album, Ne-Yo also collaborates with several other artists.
 His works include: Rihanna's top-ten singles "Unfaithful", "Russian Roulette", and her number-one hit "Take a Bow", Mario Vazquez's "Gallery", Paula DeAnda's "Walk Away (Remember Me)", and Beyoncé Knowles' Billboard Hot 100 number-one single "Irreplaceable", which stayed at the top of the chart for ten consecutive weeks.
 He wrote the song "I'm You" for Leona Lewis's debut album Spirit, and is currently writing songs for her next album and for the debut album of fellow X Factor winner Alexandra Burke.
 He has also been working with Sugababes for their seventh album, with member Keisha Buchanan confirming that Ne-Yo had written a song called "No More You" for their album.

 In 2010, he dueted with Mariah Carey on "Angel's Cry", a song for her cancelled album, Angels Advocate.
 Ne-Yo has also written songs for Celine Dion, Whitney Houston, Carrie Underwood, Anastacia, Ciara, Corbin Bleu, Enrique Iglesias, and Dima Bilan.
 He collaborated with Lindsay Lohan on her new material, having already finished "Bossy", a pre-single for her new album Spirit in the Dark.
 In 2007, Ne-Yo confirmed that he had been contacted by producer will.i.am to work on what would have been Michael Jackson's new album.
 However, at the time of Jackson's death, Ne-Yo's collaborations with him had yet to move past the writing stage.
 In an interview in 2010, Ne-Yo said that, since Jackson's death, he had been confused as what to do with the songs, as he felt that selling them to another artist or even releasing the songs himself would be disrespectful to Jackson's legacy.
-In 2009, he wrote "Truth (Saigo no Shinjitsu)" forthe Japanese pop group w-inds.
+In 2009, he wrote "Truth (Saigo no Shinjitsu)" for the Japanese pop group w-inds.

 Ne-Yo ventured out to open his own recording studio, called Carrington House, in Atlanta, Georgia.
 He also had started his own production company, Compound Entertainment, in 2007, and has hired several producers and songwriters in hopes of turning it into a full-fledged record label.
 It successfully became a label, and artists such as RaVaughn, Paula Campbell, Sixx John, Adrienne Bailon and Shanell are now associated with Compound.